No HR professional is exempt from the planning.

 SHRM Seminars will host HR education every month in San Francisco this fall!
 Select the program that meets both your scheduling and development needs.

-CNN host, author and 2012 presidential debate moderator Candy Crowley, pictured above, offered her views on national politics and policy issues during her keynote address, delivered on the first day of SHRM's 2013 Employment Law & Legislative Conference, held in Washington, D.C., March 11-13.
+CNN host, author and 2012 presidential debate moderator Candy Crowley, pictured at right, offered her views on national politics and policy issues during her keynote address, delivered on the first day of SHRM's 2013 Employment Law & Legislative Conference, held in Washington, D.C., March 11-13.

 "In Washington, it's big news when the president and Republican representatives actually sit down together and try to figure out where they're coming from," said Crowley, host of CNN's popular "State of the Union" public affairs show.